What is anti-cancer treatment?

-The Medical Oncology team provides chemotherapy and other drug treatments for patients.
+The Medical Oncology team provides chemotherapy and other anticancer treatments.
 The consultant team has strong links with Cancer Trials Ireland.

 Consultant Medical Oncologists